naavie/Food-101-Classification/README.md

 5. If you are using Docker Desptop, open the URL for the corresponding container, else you can go to http://localhost:5000/ on your webbrowser until you are taken to a screen that looks like this:

     ![Alt text](webpage.png)

+6. You're all set!
+Scroll to the Live Demonstration section and upload your image.
+Click Upload and the page will refresh and your Image Class prediction will be shown on the "Image Prediction" line.